Open Competition

 Step 4: Apply for admission to your institution of choice

-Your university application through their online admissions system and this must be submitted before the LISS DTP studentship application deadline of 26 January 2024.
+You must submit your university application via the institution’s online admissions system listed below.
+Please ensure this is completed before the LISS DTP studentship application deadline of 23rd January 2026, 17:00 GMT.

-It is your responsibility to ensure that your admissions application and all related material including transcripts and your references are available by the 26th January.
+It is your responsibility to ensure that your admissions application and all related material including transcripts and your references have been submitted to LISS DTP by 23rd January 2026, 17:00 GMT

 Please check your individual degree programme deadlines, as they may be earlier than the LISS DTP one, and ensure that you meet those as well.

-Applicants applying for KCL Masters programme (1+3 route) please follow the steps below to request application fee waiver:
+Applicants applying for KCL Masters Programme (1+3.5 route) please follow the steps below to request application fee waiver:

-• Before submitting your application fill in the KCL LISS DTP 1+3 application fee waiver form.
-Please do not submit the application fee form if you are applying for the +3 PhD route.
+• Before submitting your application fill in the KCL LISS DTP 1+3.5 application fee waiver form by 20th January 2026.
+Please do not submit the application fee form if you are applying for the +3.5 PhD route.

 • You will be contacted by KCL Admissions to confirm whether you are eligible for the LISS DTP application fee waiver.
 Emails for application fee waivers will come from: admissions-payments@kcl.ac.uk.